openlvc/portico/codebase/src/java/examples/hla13/README.txt

  of the HLA API.

  The example federate consists of three main files:
-   * main.cpp                   // code to kick the federate off
-   * ExampleCppFederate.cpp     // the bulk of the federate code
+   * src/hla13/Example13Federate.java           // the bulk of the federate code
-   * ExampleFedAmb.cpp          // example Federate Ambassador
+   * src/hla13/Example13FederateAmbassador.java // example Federate Ambassador (callbacks)

- The bulk of the federate code is contained inside the ExampleCppFederate class.
+ The bulk of the federate code is contained inside the Example13Federate class.
  This class pretty basic structure and flow designed to show you, in very simple terms, code for performing common HLA actions.
 The main workflow of the federate is as follows:

    a.
 Create the RTIambassador
    b.
-Connect to the RTI
+Create the Federation (skip if one exists)
    c.
-Create the Federation (skip if one exists)
+Join the Federation
    d.
-Join the Federation
+Initialize all handles
    e.
-Initialize all handles
+Announce a Synchronization Point
    f.
-Announce a Synchronization Point
+Wait for the user to press Enter
    g.
-Wait for the user to press Enter
+Achieve the Synchronization Point
    h.
-Achieve the Synchronization Point
+Enable federate's time settings
    i.
-Enable federate's time settings
+Publish and Subscribe
    j.
-Publish and Subscribe
+Register an Object Instance
    k.
-Register an Object Instance
-   l.
 Loop 20 times, doing the following each step:
        * Update the object's attributes (timestampped and receive order)
        * Send an Interaction            (timestampped and receive order)
        * Request a time advance of 1.0
+   l.
+Delete the object instance
    m.
-Delete the object instance
+Resign from the Federation
    n.
-Resign from the Federation
-   o.
 Destroy the Federation (if possible)
-   p.
-Disconnect from the RTI

  The actual design of the federate is very basic.
 It just registers an object and loops around 20 times, updating its attributes, sending an interaction and